IMANEELAOUFI/Language-Modeling/README.md

 # Language-Modeling
 # Overview
-This project is divided into two main parts: Language Modeling / Regression and Language Modeling / Classification.
-Each part uses a specific dataset and involves establishing an NLP preprocessing pipeline, encoding data vectors using various techniques, training models, and evaluating their performance using standard metrics.
-The goal is to identify the best-performing model for each task.
+This project focuses on utilizing Natural Language Processing (NLP) techniques and models provided by the Sklearn library.
+The objective is to gain familiarity with language models for regression and classification tasks.

 # Part 1: Language Modeling / Regression
 ## Dataset
-The dataset used for this task can be found here.
-It contains short answers along with their corresponding scores.
+The dataset used for this part can be found here.

-## Steps
-## 1) NLP Preprocessing Pipeline
+## Preprocessing
-- Tokenization: Splitting the text into individual tokens or words.
-- Stemming and Lemmatization: Reducing words to their root forms.
-- Removal of Stop Words: Eliminating common words that do not contribute much to the meaning.
+- Tokenization, stemming, lemmatization, and removal of stop words are performed to preprocess the collected dataset.
-- Discretization: Converting continuous features into discrete bins (if applicable).
+- Discretization is applied to transform continuous data into categorical data.

-## 2) Data Encoding
+## Encoding
-- Word2Vec: Using both Continuous Bag of Words (CBOW) and Skip Gram models to convert text into numerical vectors.
-- Bag of Words (BoW): Creating a matrix of token counts.
-- TF-IDF (Term Frequency-Inverse Document Frequency): Reflecting the importance of words in the documents.
+Word2Vec (CBOW, Skip Gram), Bag of Words, and TF-IDF are used to encode the data vectors.

-## 3) Model Training
+## Models
+The following models are trained using the Word2Vec embeddings:

 - Support Vector Regression (SVR)
-- Naive Bayes
 - Linear Regression
-- Decision Tree Regression
+- Decision Tree

-## 4) Model Evaluation
+## Evaluation
-- Mean Squared Error (MSE): Measures the average of the squares of the errors.
-- Root Mean Squared Error (RMSE): The square root of MSE, giving the error in the same units as the response variable.
-- R-squared (R²): Represents the proportion of the variance for the dependent variable that's explained by the independent variables.
+The models are evaluated using standard metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
+The best model is selected based on these metrics, and the choice is justified.

-## 5) Result Interpretation
+## Results Interpretation
-Select the best model based on the evaluation metrics.
-Provide a detailed explanation of why the chosen model performs the best.
+The obtained results are interpreted to understand the effectiveness of the selected model and the overall performance of the language models for regression.

 # Part 2: Language Modeling / Classification
 ## Dataset
-The dataset used for this task is available on Kaggle: Twitter Entity Sentiment Analysis.
-It contains tweets labeled with sentiments.
+The dataset used for this part can be found here.

-## Steps
-## 1) NLP Preprocessing Pipeline
+## Preprocessing
-- Tokenization: Splitting the text into individual tokens or words.
-- Stemming and Lemmatization: Reducing words to their root forms.
-- Removal of Stop Words: Eliminating common words that do not contribute much to the meaning.
-- Discretization: Converting continuous features into discrete bins (if applicable).
+Similar to Part 1, a preprocessing NLP pipeline is established for tokenization, stemming, lemmatization, stop words removal, and discretization.

-## 2) Data Encoding
+## Encoding
-Word2Vec: Using both Continuous Bag of Words (CBOW) and Skip Gram models to convert text into numerical vectors.
-Bag of Words (BoW): Creating a matrix of token counts.
-TF-IDF (Term Frequency-Inverse Document Frequency): Reflecting the importance of words in the documents.
+Data vectors are encoded using Word2Vec (CBOW, Skip Gram), Bag of Words, and TF-IDF.

-## 3) Model Training
+## Models
+The following models are trained using the Word2Vec embeddings:

 - Support Vector Machine (SVM)
 - Naive Bayes
 - Logistic Regression
 - AdaBoost

-## 4) Model Evaluation
+## Evaluation
-- Accuracy: The ratio of correctly predicted instances to the total instances.
-- Loss: Measures the error of the model.
-- F1 Score: The harmonic mean of precision and recall.
-- Other Metrics (e.g., BLEU Score): Evaluate the quality of text-based predictions (if applicable).
+Models are evaluated using standard metrics such as Accuracy, Loss, and F1 Score, along with other metrics like BLEU Score.
+The best model is selected based on these metrics, and the choice is justified.

-## 5) Result Interpretation
+## Results Interpretation
-Select the best model based on the evaluation metrics.
-Provide a detailed explanation of why the chosen model performs the best.
+The obtained results are interpreted to understand the effectiveness of the selected model and the overall performance of the language models for classification.

-## Conclusion
+# Conclusion
-In this project, we implemented comprehensive NLP pipelines for both regression and classification tasks using various text encoding techniques and machine learning algorithms.
-Through rigorous evaluation using standard metrics, we identified the best-performing models and provided insights into their performance.
-This project demonstrates the application of NLP and machine learning techniques to real-world text data, offering valuable lessons in model selection and evaluation.
+In this project, we explored NLP techniques and models for language modeling using Sklearn.
+We performed preprocessing, encoding, training, and evaluation for both regression and classification tasks.
+Through this work, we gained valuable insights into the effectiveness of different models and techniques in NLP applications.